 The Tour Houses are being selected, entertainment lined up, food purveyors chosen, and artisans selected.
 Get ready for the 72st Waterford Homes Tours & Crafts Exhibit, the oldest–and best!–juried crafts fair in Virginia.
-The historic village of Waterford welcomes fairgoers from around the world each October for three days of living history, food, handicrafts, and just plain fun.
-This year’s Fair is October 4-6, 2013, 10 a.m. to 5 p.m. each day.
-Here is a map of the village for the 2013 Fair:
+The historic village of Waterford welcomes fairgoers from around the world each October for three days of living history, food, heritage crafts, and just plain fun.
+From 10 a.m. to 5 p.m., October 2nd, 3rd, and 4th 2015.

 It is entertainment with a purpose: the historic crafts demonstrated, the music played, the military reenactors, and, of course, the setting in this beautifully preserved National Historic Landmark District—all bring alive the history of an early American to see why you will have a great time at the Fair.
 And if you don’t find what you seek, phone or email us, and we’ll be happy to help.

 All about Fair tickets: where, when, and how to purchase them.